Year-Round Home Maintenance: What You Need to Know

-• Change all smoke detector and carbon monoxide detector batteries.
-This should be done yearly and spring is a great time to do it.
-Many people change these batteries on daylight savings (the second Sunday in March) because it’s an easy date to remember from year to year.
+• Change the batteries in your smoke detectors and carbon monoxide detectors.
+This should be done once a year, and spring is a great time to do it.
+Tip: Change your batteries on daylight savings (the second Sunday in March) every year—it’s an easy date to remember and will help you get in the habit.

-• Test your sump pump.
-Make sure it works properly.
+• Test your sump pump to ensure it works properly.

 • Add mulch to your garden beds so weeds don’t grow up among your perennials.